lake-wg/authz/draft-selander-ace-ake-authz.md

 where

-* ID_U is the identity of the device, for example a reference or pointer to the device certificate
+* ID_U is an identity of the device, for example a reference to the device authentication credential, see {{device}}.

-* ID_V is the identity of the authenticator as presented to the authorization server.
+* ID_V is the intended identity of the authenticator, as provided by the device to the authorization server.
 This may be a name in a name space agreed out-of-band and managed by a party trusted by the authorization server, for example a common name of an X.509 certificate signed by a CA trusted by the authorization server.
 The value may be obtained by the device through out-of-band means, possibly through secure network discovery.
+ID_V is optional, but if ID_V is present then W is expected to enforce that ID_V matches the authenticator from which VREQ was received.
 * SS is the selected cipher suite in SUITES_I.

 The derivation of K_1 = Expand(PRK, info, length) uses the following input to the info struct ({{reuse}}):

-* transcript_hash = h''
-* label is "EDHOC_ACE_AKE_AUTHZ_K_1"
+* label = TBD1
 * context  = h''
-* length is length of key of the EDHOC AEAD algorithm
+* length is length of key of the EDHOC AEAD algorithm in bytes

 The derivation of IV_1 = Expand(PRK, info, length) uses the following input to the info struct ({{reuse}}):

-* transcript_hash = h''
-* label is "EDHOC_ACE_AKE_AUTHZ_IV_1"
+* label = TBD1
-* context = h''
+* context = h'00'
-* length is length of nonce of the EDHOC AEAD algorithm
+* length is length of nonce of the EDHOC AEAD algorithm in bytes

 ### Voucher {#voucher}

-The voucher is an assertion by the authorization server to the device that the authorization server has performed the relevant verifications and that the device is authorized to continue the protocol with the authenticator.
-The Voucher is essentially a message authentication code which binds the identity of the authenticator to message_1 of EDHOC, integrity protected with the shared secret context between U and W.
+The voucher is an assertion for U that W has performed the relevant verifications and that U is authorized to continue the protocol with V. The voucher is essentially a message authentication code which binds the authentication credential of V to message_1 of EDHOC, integrity protected with the shared secret context between U and W.

-The calculation of Voucher = Expand(PRK, info, length) uses the following input to the info struct ({{reuse}}):
+The external authorization data EAD_2 contains the EAD item (ead_label, ead_value) = (TBD1, Voucher), where Voucher = Expand(PRK, info, length) uses the following input to the info struct ({{reuse}}):

-* transcript_hash = h''
-* label is "EDHOC_ACE_AKE_AUTHZ_MAC"
+* label is TBD1
 * context  = bstr .cbor voucher_input
 * length is EDHOC MAC length in bytes

-where context is a CBOR bstr wrapping of voucher_input:
+where context is a CBOR bstr wrapping of the following CBOR sequence:

 ~~~~~~~~~~~
 voucher_input = (